-The Company's management is responsible for establishing and maintaining internal financial controls based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
-These responsibilities include the design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the orderly and efficient conduct of its business, including adherence to company's policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information, as required under the Companies Act, 2013.
+The Company's management is responsible for establishing and maintaining management override of controls, material misstatements due to error or internal financial controls based on the internal control over financial fraud may occur and not be detected.
+Also, projections of any evaluation of reporting criteria established by the Company considering the essential the internal financial controls over financial reporting to future periods are components of internal control stated in the Guidance Note on Audit of subject to the risk that the internal financial control over financial reporting Internal Financial Controls Over Financial Reporting issued by the Institute may become inadequate because of changes in conditions, or that the of Chartered Accountants of India.
+These responsibilities include the design, degree of compliance with the policies or procedures may deteriorate. implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the orderly and efficient conduct of Qualified opinion its business, including adherence to company's policies, the safeguarding of According to the information and explanations given to us and based on our its assets, the prevention and detection of frauds and errors, the accuracy audit, the following material weakness has been identified in the Company's and completeness of the accounting records, and the timely preparation of internal financial controls over financial reporting as at March 31, 2016: reliable financial information, as required under the Companies Act, 2013.

-Our responsibility is to express an opinion on the Company's internal financial controls over financial reporting based on our audit.
-We conducted our audit in accordance with the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting (the "Guidance Note") issued by the Institute of Chartered Accountants of India and the Standards on Auditing prescribed under Section 143(10) of the Companies Act, 2013, to the extent applicable to an audit of internal financial controls.
-Those Standards and the Guidance Note require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether adequate internal financial controls over financial reporting was established and maintained and if such controls operated effectively in all material respects.
+Our responsibility is to express an opinion on the Company's internal financial assessment of provisioning for various asset balances. controls over financial reporting based on our audit.
+We conducted our audit in accordance with the Guidance Note on Audit of Internal Financial Controls A 'material weakness' is a deficiency, or a combination of deficiencies, in internal Over Financial Reporting (the "Guidance Note") issued by the Institute of financial control over financial reporting, such that there is a reasonable Chartered Accountants of India and the Standards on Auditing prescribed possibility that a material misstatement of the company's annual or interim under Section 143(10) of the Companies Act, 2013, to the extent applicable financial statements will not be prevented or detected on a timely basis. to an audit of internal financial controls.
+Those Standards and the Guidance In our opinion, to the best of our information and according to the Note require that we comply with ethical requirements and plan and perform explanations given to us, except for the effects/possible effects of the the audit to obtain reasonable assurance about whether adequate internal material weaknesses described above on the achievement of the objectives financial controls over financial reporting was established and maintained of the control criteria, the Company has maintained, in all material and if such controls operated effectively in all material respects.